Child Care (0-5)

 Babysitters do not have to take this course.

-Ask your babysitter as many questions as you need so you feel comfortable leaving your child with her.
+Ask your babysitter as many questions as you need so you feel comfortable leaving your child with them.
 Please click here for some questions you may want to ask.

 If they have experience babysitting, ask if you can talk to the other parents for a reference.